Commercial ships and cruise liners must advise a number of New Zealand border agencies in advance of their arrival into New Zealand.

 - A range of supporting documents

-All arriving ships must submit the form at least 48 hours before arrival in New Zealand waters to the appropriate government agencies.
+All arriving commercial ships and cruise liners must submit the form at least 48 hours before arrival in New Zealand waters to the appropriate government agencies.

 The Advance Notice of Arrival Form is to be sent by the Ship’s Master or their agent to border agencies and a Medical Officer of Health or Health Protection Officer at the port of arrival or nearest public health unit.
 The information in this form is used in the assessment about issuing Pratique.